leafarafael/screwfast/src/content/products/en/go-find-44.md

     dataTab: "#tabs-with-card-3"
     title: "Blueprints"
 longDescription:
-  title: "Fully automatic detector for ultra-effi cient gold recovery"
+  title: "Search deeper and find the treasure other people miss"
   subTitle: |
-    The GOLD MONSTER 1000 turns beginners into experts with fully automatic operation in an easy-to-use, high performance detector.
+    When you want that edge, that advantage and a powerful sense of discovering more than you thought possible, GO-FIND 44 takes you there.
+Prepare to unearth what lies deep beneath your feet with your GO-FIND 44.
   btnTitle: "Contact sales to learn more"
   btnURL: "#"
 descriptionList:
+  - title: "Superior Performance"
+    subTitle: "Advanced technology and innovative features for performance to the MAX."
-  - title: "Wide Variety"
+  - title: "Compact & No Assembly"
-    subTitle: "Includes a diverse range of screw types and sizes to accommodate various applications and materials."
+    subTitle: "It’s easy.
+There’s nothing to assemble and no loose parts that can get lost."
-  - title: "Ease of Use"
+  - title: "Ultra Lightweight"
-    subTitle: "Each screw is designed for effortless installation, ensuring hassle-free fastening every time."
+    subTitle: "At only 2.3 lbs (1.06 kg), it’s the lightest high-performance detector available*."
-  - title: "Convenience"
+  - title: "Easy-Trak Automatic"
-    subTitle: "Eliminates the need for multiple trips to the hardware store, saving time and effort on your projects."
+    subTitle: "Auto ground-tracking reduces noise interference and maximises target signals."
 specificationsLeft:
   - title: "Material"
     subTitle: "Constructed from high-quality materials such as stainless steel, ensuring durability and corrosion resistance."